 Neurology Residency Program

 The MUSC training program in neurology is fully approved by the Accreditation Council for Graduate Medical Education for training and Board Certification in Neurology.
-We maintain inpatient services in adult neurology at the Medical University Hospital and at the nearby Department of Veterans Affairs Medical Center (DVAMC).
+We maintain inpatient services in adult neurology at the Medical University Hospital and at the nearby Department of Veterans Affairs Medical Center (VAMC).

 The residency program prepares the resident to become a qualified specialist in the practice of clinical neurology and/or a clinical neuroscientist and teacher in the academic setting.
 MUSC Neurology residency is a four-year program, which includes an integrated PGY1 year of medicine.
-The PGY1 year includes two months of neurology and allows for a smooth transition from internship to upper levels.
+The PGY1 year includes three months of neurology and allows for a smooth transition from internship to upper levels.
 Six PGY-1 positions are made available each year.

 Successful applicants to the Residency Program are automatically assigned a PGY1 medicine position, and no additional application/interview is required for this first year.
 Please see Internal Medicine Dept Overview for more information on specifics of the Medicine Internship year.

 There are two services at MUSC: General Neurology and Stroke Neurology service.

 Both services consist of a senior PGY3/4 neurology resident and a junior PGY2 neurology resident.
 There is also an internal medicine or psychiatry rotator on each team and in some blocks, an additional PGY1 neurology resident.

 Team responsibilities include evaluation of patients in Emergency Care Dept., referrals from Neurology specialty clinics as well as referrals from outside physicians.
 MUSC patients are admitted to a dedicated Neurology/Neurosurgery wing, which also includes an active Epilepsy video monitoring unit.
 The services work directly with Physical/Occupational/Speech therapy and Social Work, who are assigned specifically to the Neuro/Neurosurgery subspecialties.